 Curt Butler is a graduate of the University of Nebraska Medical Center where he earned a Doctorate in Pharmacy.
 His undergraduate studies at Chadron State College included multiple year membership in Concert Choir and the show choir Eagleaires, under the direction of Dr. Alfred Blinde.
 Employed at Madonna Rehabilitation Hospital Department of Pharmacy, Curt moonlights as director of the Madonna Choir and coordinator of the Madonna Concert Series.
 His fondness for early music has been nurtured through his affiliation with Dulces Voces since October of 1998.

 Holly Heffelbower has been singing with Dulces Voces since its inception in May of 1992.
 She has a Bachelor of Music in Vocal Performance from the University of Nebraska at Lincoln.
-She was the host of Saturday’s Afternoon Concert on the statewide NET Radio.
-Her love of early music came largely from the influence of her high school choir instructor.
+Her love of early music came largely from the influence of her high school choir instructor, but Dulces Voces has done a great deal to round out her early music education.

 Roger Hochstetler miraculously developed some musical ability as he narrowly escaped being raised Amish.
 Predominately self-taught on piano, he later learned to play trombone in high school and became active in drama, swing choir, and jazz band.
 Soon after graduation, Roger was offered an opportunity to play keyboards and provide vocals for a top-40 lounge band out of St Louis, MO.
 He spent the next three years touring; first with them, then joining a show group based in Schenectady, NY and finally with a rock and roll band working out of Lincoln, NE.
 Roger eventually did some solo gigs in the area and began attending UNL where he obtained his MRS. He is active in St Mark’s on the Campus choir and joined Dulces Voces soon after his wife, Colleen Baade.